Why Do Liver Shots Hurt So Bad? | Easily Explained

 A punch to the liver can make the toughest fighters in the world crumble instantly.

-In this page, we will explain why liver shots hurt so bad, and whether or not they're legal in the UFC.
+In this page, we will explain why liver shots hurt so bad, and whether or not they're legal in Boxing and the UFC.

 Why Do Liver Shots Hurt So Bad?

-A punch to the liver directly affects the vagus nerve, the nerve in control of digestion and rest.
-When that nerve is hit, the fighter will feel their heart rate & blood pressure decrease, and will begin to immediately feel dizzy and nauseous.
+A punch to the liver directly affects the vagus nerve, which controls digestion and rest.
+When that nerve is hit, the fighter will feel their heart rate & blood pressure decrease and will begin to immediately feel dizzy and nauseous.

 Add that on top of the unbearable pain that immediately collapses a fighter to the floor, and it's clear why even the toughest fighters can't outlast a liver shot.

-Unlike other parts of the body that you can train to become stronger, such as doing core workouts in order to strengthen the abdominals, you can't train your liver to be stronger.
+Unlike other parts of the body that you can train to become stronger, such as doing core workouts to strengthen the abdominals, you can't train your liver to be stronger.

 This means that no matter what physical shape you are in, you are always susceptible to a devastating liver shot, as you cannot prepare for a blow to the liver.